markdwags/Razor/help/docs/guide/keywords.md

 Syntax: `continue`

-Description: The `continue` keyboard passes control to the next iteration of the enclosing `for` or `while` loop which the keyword appears.
+Description: The `continue` keyword passes control to the next iteration of the enclosing `for` or `while` loop which the keyword appears.

 !!! example